Guidelines for Holy Communion for Children

 Children will then take part in a short preparation course (suitable for their age) to make sure they are ready for this important step.
 This will be taken by your vicar or another designated person, usually a children 's leader.

-The Bishop of Ely will admit children to Holy Communion prior to confirmation provided a parish has applied for permission and has the full support of the PCC.
+The Bishop will admit children to Holy Communion prior to confirmation provided a parish has applied for permission and has the full support of the PCC.
 Children are not usually admitted before they are seven years old.

 Forms and guidance: